Physician Assistant Studies Program Application

-Notification of acceptance into the Mount Union Physician Assistant Studies Program will be provided within sixty days of the interview.
-Applicants offered a seat for the current matriculating class must acknowledge acceptance within two weeks of notification and forward a signed Acceptance Form and a non-refundable $500 acceptance deposit (which will be applied toward tuition) to hold a seat in the class.
+Notification of acceptance into the Mount Union Physician Assistant Studies Program will be provided within 90 days of the interview.
+Applicants offered a seat for the current matriculating class must acknowledge acceptance within timeframe noted in your acceptance letter and forward a signed Acceptance Form and a non-refundable $500 acceptance deposit (which will be applied toward tuition) to hold a seat in the class.

-Acceptance in to the PA program is provisional pending:
+Acceptance into the PA program is provisional pending the following:

-- Completion of a physical examination and immunizations prior to matriculation.
-A form will be provided with the letter of acceptance to the PA program.
+- Candidates must complete a physical examination and immunizations prior to matriculation.
+A form will be provided with the letter of acceptance to the program.

 - All students are required to maintain adequate health insurance throughout the program.
-Information regarding health insurance will be required upon program acceptance.
+Confirmation of health insurance coverage will be required upon program acceptance.
 The University does not offer a health insurance policy.
 The University is not responsible for costs incurred for an injury or medical problem sustained by a student while in the program.

-- Documentation verifying that the applicant can meet the Technical Standards for the PA Studies Program.
+- Documentation verifying that the applicant can meet the Technical Standards for the Physician Assistant Studies Program is required.

 Wait List Status

-Students who are not offered a seat in the program following Interview Day may be placed on a wait list, at the recommendation of the Admissions Committee and/or the Program Director.
-The wait list is activated as necessary by the Program Director.
-A wait list is valid from the close of the interview process through the first week of classes for which the student applied.
-Wait listed applicants who are not advanced to a seat are not considered for admission to the following class without re-application to the program.
+Students who are not offered a seat in the program following Interview Day may be placed on a wait list at the recommendation of the Admission Committee and/or the Program Director.
+The wait list is activated as necessary by the program director.
+A wait list is valid from the close of the interview process until 2 weeks prior to the first day of classes for which the student applied.
+Waitlisted applicants who are not advanced to a seat are not considered for admission to the following class without re-application to the program.

-Due to the challenging nature of the Mount Union PA program, no student should attempt to complete the program while maintaining employment.
+Due to the challenging nature of the Mount Union Physician Assistant Studies Program, the program strongly discourages students against employment while enrolled in the program.
 Class and clinical rotation schedules will not be adjusted to accommodate a student’s work schedule, and work will not be given priority over academic responsibilities.